alexanderhowada/oppai_challenge/README.md

     - Athena can get very expensive for unoptimized datasets.
 4. CI/CD
     - Databricks implements a simplified CD
+    - CI/CD pipelines can be very cumbersome and take time to implement.
 5. Workspace
     - Fully colaborative workspace that avoid problems with local development